nonplayer/hammercrawl/hc_complete_rules.md

 If you somehow happen to "close off" the dungeon using the above methods, without rolling a level exit, either A) add a level exit organically to the last-placed node tile, or B) just accept it as a single-level dungeon and call it good.
 Not every dungeon needs to be a multi-level descent into the depths of Demon Heck!

+#### Converting Pre-Made Maps

+People like Dyson Logos, Miska Friedman, and Karl Stjernberg (links?) pop out dungeon material at lightning speeds, making them prime sources of dungeon inspiration.
+If you don't want to make a dungeon on the fly, but don't have time to map out and populate your own from the ground up, here's how to convert an existing one for use as the map for an otherwise randomly-generated HAMMERCRAWL! game.

+If the dungeon is already populated, then you're in luck!
+Use that as the basis for the adventure, and then let the Divining Dice change things on the fly by increasing or decreasing encounters.
+Pre-populated dungeons are pretty easy to work with, as they give you the basic expectation of what's in there from the beginning, so you already have a stock of options to take inspiration from.
+You can either use the rooms as-is, or alter them to your liking to fit the party and their level.
+If you change things up, be sure to set proper Lair Nodes (see above) for periodic increases in challenge.

+If the dungeon is not already populated, you'll need to put together an encounter table for it first (see below).
+And you'll want to determine the Lair Nodes here, as well.

 ### Random Encounters

+TBD

 ### Random Monsters

+TBD

 ### Random NPCs (other than the author)

+TBD

 ### Random Traps

 I use the following roll table for traps.
 The basic names are cribbed directly from a few hundred test rolls on the Donjon, and then I added my own level-specific rules to use for them instead.
 I also got rid of Save-or-Die traps because reasons.
-Most results are based on the dungeon leve:
+Most results are based on the dungeon level:

 | Roll | Trap                                                                                  |
 |----|-----------------------------------------------------------------------------------------|